Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Tolerance of the Ginibre Ensemble

-\begin{proof} Since the finite point configurations given by $\G_n|_{ \D} \to \G|_{\D}$ a.s. and a.s. there is no point at the origin, therefore $S_k(\D,n) \to S_k(\D)$ a.s.
-This, combined with Proposition \ref{conv}, gives us the desired result. \end{proof}
+\begin{proof} Since the finite point configurations given by $\G_n|_{ \D} \to \G|_{\D}$ a.s. and a.s. there is no point at the origin, therefore $S_l(\D,n) \to S_l(\D)$ a.s.
+This, combined with Proposition \ref{conv}, gives us the desired result.
+The last assertion follows essentially from the fact that the convergence $\G_n|_{ \D} \to \G|_{\D}$ (for a fixed realization of the random variables in question) is weak convergence of counting measures.
+Since the point configurations in a given realization of the $G_n$-s are bounded away from 0 (by an amount which depends on the realization), therefore the convergence of $S_l$-s can be obtained by integrating the counting measures against the function $\frac{1}{z^l}$ (mollified near the origin and away from the point configurations to make it a continuous function). \end{proof}